LLNL/axom/src/components/shroud/docs/reference.rst

 F_C_name
     Name of the Fortran ``BIND(C)`` interface for a C function.
     Defaults to the lower case version of *F_C_name_template*.

+F_code
+    Fortran code to use within the splicer block for this function.

 ..    tut_class1_method1